Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

 \subsection{Default self-reports mask internal-state drift}

-We first asked whether, during ordinary multi-turn conversation, the internal emotive states of the LLM change over time and, if they do, whether the model would report those changes when asked.
+We first asked whether, during multi-turn conversations, the internal emotive states of the LLM change over time and, if they do, whether the model would report those changes when asked.

 We began by asking the model to rate its current state on one of 4 emotive states (wellbeing, interest, focus, and impulsivity) on a 0--9 integer scale and recorded its output, obtained by using greedy decoding over the logit distribution (i.e.\ we picked the highest probability token).
 Fig.~2A shows the greedy self-reports across turns for all four concepts.
 The reports are largely uninformative: the model tends to produce the same number at every turn, especially for the focus and impulsivity concepts (notice that turns 4--10 for focus and 1--8 for impulsivity all have a variance of 0).
-Interest and wellbeing are more informative, but still collapse to relatively few values.
-Across concepts, self-reports occupy on average only 1.1--3.9 distinct values out of the 10-point scale (Fig.~2B, more detail on this in Appendix~C).
+Interest and wellbeing are more informative, but still collapse to relatively few values and often yield nearly flat trajectories.
+Across concepts, self-reports occupy on average only 1.1--3.9 distinct values out of the 10-point scale (see unique values averaged across turns for each concept in Fig.~2A).
 Despite this low dynamic range, close inspection reveals that greedy reports are not entirely static over time.
 Interest drifts upward over the course of a conversation (LMM turn slope $= 0.14$, $p < 10^{-41}$), and smaller positive trends are detectable for wellbeing and focus (slopes $= 0.029$ and $0.022$, $p < 10^{-3}$), though impulsivity does not drift reliably (slope $= 0.002$, $p = 0.20$).